| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 would put the economy into the hands of the people; husbands had no human right

-of; governments had no human right to dictate religious beliefs, so freedom of
+thought of; governments had no human right to dictate religious beliefs, so

-religion would allow people to have no religious beliefs; governments had no
+freedom of religion would allow people to have no religious beliefs;

-have resulted over the centuries from our lack of Biblical discernment.
+inconsistencies that have resulted over the centuries from our lack of Biblical

 Upon